ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 }
 ```

-Note the field name, and the type names are equal.
+Note: The field name, and the type names are equal.